josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 Installed 1 executable: autopep8
 ```

-Did the new autopep8 installation re-used the Python3.13 we installed before?
+Did the new autopep8 installation re-use the Python3.13 we installed before?

 ```shell
 [josevnz@dmaf5 ~]$ which autopep8